vlcn-io/vlcn-orm/content/index.md

 await commit(mutation.toChangeset(), TodoMutation.create(viewer, 'My second todo!').toChangeset());
 ```

 You can collect as many mutations to your application's state as you want before finally committing them all together.
+Rather than opening a transaction at one line of code and committing it at another, you collect changesets.
+Once you have all the changes you want you commit them together.

 ## P2P